Noura-Alquran/About-Me/README.md

 ## Lab 04
- * I'm  Sukayna Mohammad Ghnemat .I'm the driver in Noura's rep .I declared functions to organize her JS code and I added a function to calculate total grade of  answers that the user entered .
+ * I'm  Sukayna Mohammad Ghnemat .I'm the driver in Noura's repo .I declared functions to organize her JS code and I added a function to calculate total grade of  answers that the user entered .
-(edited)